 - Loose fill cellulose insulation (1 bag per 50 square feet of attic, blower rental often free with 10 bag purchase)

 Watch this video, created by PEC in 2009, for step-by-step instructions on insulating your attic:

 What is R-value?

 R-value is a measure of the ability of a material to resist heat flow.
 The higher the R-value, the greater the insulating value.
 Depending on the material, insulation has an R-value of 3 to 4 per inch.
 That means that full and uniform coverage is critical.
 If you use “R-38” for example, but the insulation does not cover the attic joists or has small gaps or holes (equivalent to 3%), it would actually lose nearly half its value–and function just as R-20 insulation.
-For more information on R-values, visit the US Department of Energy “Energy Saver” website.
+For more information on R-values, visit the US Department of Energy “Energy Star” website.

 American Council for an Energy-Efficient Economy: More Information on Insulation

 U.S. Department of Energy: Do-It-Yourself Guide to Sealing and Insulating